Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of Leveraged Gold-Currency Strategy is 113 days, which is lower, thus better compared to the benchmark GLD (349 days) in the same period.
+• Looking at the average days under water of 115 days in the last 5 years of Leveraged Gold-Currency Strategy, we see it is relatively lower, thus better in comparison to the benchmark GLD (349 days)

 Performance (YTD)